 The other challenges come from being a part of the TV show.
 In being a true reality show we do not hide, script or cover anything up so our mistakes are out in the open for viewers and followers to judge, criticize and correct.
 We are grateful that the Coop Dreams community, which continues to grow, has been very understanding and helpful in both our challenging and tough times.
 I really think it is because it is so easy to see yourselves in us… We are not tv people, we are not perfect and we are certainly not experts… We are just a family that cares about their animals and are trying to live in a more compatible way with the environment.

-This entry was posted in Coop Dreams on January 24th, 2018 by sammorley
+This entry was posted in Chickens on January 24th, 2018 by sammorley

 We recently received a copy of ‘How To Speak Chicken‘ by Melissa Caughey from Tilly’s Nest and we wanted to find out what inspired this unique and fascinating read.
 Melissa has kindly taken the time to explain what led her to write this book in our latest blogpost below: